 To have experienced this adventure with our Delegates who are consumed with pure intentions, was a priceless opportunity.
 Everyone here immersed themselves in the cultures we encountered with a respect I felt was imperative for our success.
 The Foundation would not exist without Delegates like this.
 I am grateful.”

 Now, Face the Current invites you to join us as we share more on the sites we visited on this tour.
-We hope you enjoy the journey and become inspired to delve deeper, perhaps even joining on the next adventures in Rapa Nui or Mexico in 2019!
+We hope you enjoy the journey and become inspired to delve deeper, perhaps even joining on one of the next adventures with Resonance Science Foundation.

 Inhabited continuously for over 3,000 years, Cusco, Peru is the most ancient urban settlement in all of the Americas.
 It was here the Resonance Science Foundation chose to convene the 2nd Annual Delegate Gathering as its next stop on a multi-year adventure trail.
 Delegates assembled to search for evidence of past, advanced civilizations here and explore the relationship between these findings with what was explored in Egypt during the 1st Gathering in 2017.